-The UK will leave the EU by the end of 2020, and this will change how data is treated.
-In this article we’ll be looking at how GDPR and Brexit changes will affect you, whether you’ll need an EU representative, what is adequacy status (this one is important) and most importantly, how you can ensure you don’t fall foul of the GDPR and Brexit conundrum.
+The UK has now left the EU, and a few things have to change.
+In this article we’ll be looking at how GDPR and Brexit changes will affect you, whether you need an EU representative, what is adequacy status (this one is important) and how you can ensure you don’t fall foul of the GDPR and Brexit conundrum.

 Changes to data protection: GDPR after Brexit

-Just to put your mind at ease right from the start, many of the relevant laws and regulations are derived from EU law and/ or will be incorporated into UK law and so wide-ranging changes to data protection after Brexit are very unlikely.
+Just to put your mind at ease right from the start, many of the relevant laws and regulations are derived from EU law and will be incorporated into UK law and so wide-ranging changes to data protection after Brexit are very unlikely.

 There is a little more to it though.